Vegetable Garden Planning Tips – Late Winter Checklist

 In the coming weeks I’ll go pick up several loads of Free Bark Mulch and re-mulch my walkways.
 That will help to make sure they stay weed free too.
 Work smarter, not harder I always say!

-I’m so anxious to get in that garden.
+I’m so anxious to get in my garden.
 I’m dreaming of that bountiful harvest it’s bound to provide us once again this year.
 But I know it will be time to plant before I know it!

 ~TxH~